carmine-ambrosino/simple-xss-vulnerable-app/README.md

 - ***nginx/nginx.conf*:** Change `server_name` with virtual machine ip address.

 ## Note
-Do not use it in production environments as it is for demonstration purposes only to have an environment on which to test attack, like cross-site scripting.
+Do not use in production environments as there may be errors or bugs.
+It is for demonstration purposes only to have an environment on which to test attack, like cross-site scripting.